 The Earle A. Chiles Research Institute is a world-class research facility dedicated to discovering curative therapies for cancer patients.
-Located within Providence Cancer Center in Portland, Ore., our main area of investigation is cancer immunotherapy, a specialized field of study focused on harnessing the innate power of the immune system to cure cancer.
+Located within Providence Cancer Institute in Portland, Ore., our main area of investigation is cancer immunotherapy, a specialized field of study focused on harnessing the innate power of the immune system to cure cancer.

 A team of internationally-recognized experts

 Our world-renowned team of scientists and clinical researchers has forged breakthroughs in cancer immunotherapy.
 Our research discoveries have led to the formation of two biotech companies and partnerships with leading medical, research and industry institutions worldwide.
 We are a founding member of the Bristol-Myers Squibb International Immuno-Oncology Network, one of 30 centers included in the Cancer Immunotherapy Trials Network and are a member of the NCI Community Oncology Research Program via the Pacific Cancer Research Consortium.